Skip to main content

 2. Assert – verify a condition

-You can mix and match AI steps and cached steps to build powerful, adaptive, and self-healing tests.
+You can mix and match AI steps and recorded steps to build powerful, adaptive, and self-healing tests.

 Getting Started: New to Docket?
 Start with Creating a Test to learn the basics.